 Lent is a season of forty days, not counting Sundays, which begins on Ash Wednesday and ends on Holy Saturday.
 Lent comes from the Anglo Saxon word lencten, which means “spring.”
 The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.

 Lent is a time of repentance, fasting and preparation for the coming of Easter.
 It is a time of self-examination and reflection.
 In the early church, Lent was a time to prepare new converts for baptism.
 Today, Christians focus on their relationship with God, often choosing to give up something or to volunteer and give of themselves for others.

 I know Pentecostals love fasts, such as the Daniel Fast, because we like to fast at the beginning of the year to get things rolling.
 We like the sound of ‘calling a fast” because it sounds super holy and super Jewish.
 Beyond these trivial reasons, Pentecostals should embrace Lent for other reasons.

 First, we should embrace repentance.
 Although our sins are forgiven and we enjoy every blessing in heaven and under heaven, we must take time to mourn for not only our sins but the sins of our nation.
-Our repentance may not be for our grievous sins of commission, but rather our sins of omission.
+Our repentance should not be for our grievous sins of commission only, but also our sins of omission.

 Second, Lent allows us to identify ourselves with the life and heart of Jesus.
 Jesus was driven into the wilderness by the Spirit for a time of prayer and preparation.
 We should take advantage of these 40 days to prepare ourselves to celebrate the greatest event in history, the resurrection of Jesus Christ.